MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 #Calling displayNote()

-Now we'll go back to our `Note Display View Controller` and ensure we call `displayNote` once the view is ready for action.
+Now we'll go back to our `Note Display View Controller` and ensure we call `displayNote` once the view is ready for action, inside of `viewWillAppear`.

 > [action]
 > Make your `NoteDisplayViewController` code look as follows: